 Most of the rural population has been left out of the reform package, however, and will consequently be subject to continued central rule.
-Rural areas (where 77 per cent of the country's population live) have been excluded from political decentralisation, and are governed as part of a three-tier deconcentrated system (central government, provincial government, and district administration).
-"Responsive" local authorities are therefore not part of the picture for these areas.
+Rural areas (where 77% of the country's population live) have been excluded from political decentralization, and are governed as part of a three-tier deconcentrated system (central government, provincial government, and district administration).
+'Responsive' local authorities are therefore not part of the picture for these areas.

-The picture emerging in Mozambique is of a highly selective commitment to democratic decentralisation and a hesitant central government, entrenched in a long tradition of centralised partybased control, worried about the consequences in the rural areas, and particularly where opposition political affiliations thrive.
+The picture emerging in Mozambique is of a highly selective commitment to democratic decentralisation and a hesitant central government, entrenched in a long tradition of centralised party-based control, worried about the consequences in the rural areas, and particularly where opposition political affiliations thrive.

-That said, in the context of a continued commitment to centralism, and a strong dependence on NGOs and donor projects, the rural areas, such as those in the project's study areas in Zambézia province, have witnessed the flourishing of a range of decentralised project-based activities, with user committees and local community participation (SLSA Research Paper 13).
-Most of these, however, are highly dependent on external subventions of resources, and their sustainability, in terms of providing an alternative democratic base for rural demands on the state, is certainly questionable.
-For example, the case study from Derre illustrates how external involvement in local resource management issues can lead to localised conflict, in particular where there is fuzzy accountability and overlapping authorities (SLSA institutions as "elite movements" and the poor knowledge of community rights with respect to new institutions threatens to scupper attempts at better local management and control of key livelihoods resources.
+That said, in the context of a continued commitment to centralism, and a strong dependence on NGOs and donor projects, the rural areas - such as those in the project's study areas in Zambézia Province - have witnessed the flourishing of a range of decentralised project based activities, with user committees and local community participation at the centre (SLSA Research Paper 13).
+Most of these however are highly dependent on external subventions of resources, and their sustainability - in terms of providing an alternative democratic base for rural demands on the state - is certainly questionable.
+For example, the case study from Derre illustrates how external involvement in local resource management issues can lead to localised conflict, in particular where there is fuzzy accountability and overlapping authorities (SLSA Research Paper 10).
+In Derre the perceptions of new institutions as 'elite movements' and the poor knowledge of community rights with respect to new institutions threatens to scupper attempts at better local management and control of key livelihoods resources.